Creating new systems for the future

 - Each half term the teacher will also meet with colleagues during staff meeting time to look at the data to check that each child is making sufficient progress.
 Where a child is not making sufficient progress we will put in specific intervention strategies.
 In some cases this means accessing more adult learning hands on support.
 It could also mean undertaking a dedicated supplementary learning support package such as Sound Discovery (Literacy) or First Class in Number (Mathematics).

-- Vulnerable pupils and children with special educational needs are monitored closely by the teaching team with support from the Special Needs team (Mr Wright, Headteacher and Mrs Smith, SEN Lead Teacher).
+- Vulnerable pupils and children with special educational needs are monitored closely by the teaching team with support from the Special Needs team (Mr Wright, Executive Headteacher and Mrs Smith, SEN Lead Teacher).

 - The school uses outside agency tools to also assess and monitor pupil progress, such as Fischer Family Trust (FFT) data as well as DfE (ASP) data and Ofsted originated Inspection Dashboard reporting.